SihaiYu/Combining-Non-Output-Oblivious-Discrete-CRNs/README.md

 Enhancing Reliability of Composed Non-Output-Oblivious Chemical Reaction Networks
 ============================================================

-## Download this zip file and upload it to StochSS for simulation and viewing simulation results.
+## Download this zip file and upload it to StochSS for simulation and viewing simulation results

 The ["Composing Non-Output-Oblivious Discrete CRNs"](https://github.com/SihaiYu/Composing-Non-Output-Oblivious-Discrete-CRNs/blob/main/Composing%20Non-Output-Oblivious%20Discrete%20CRNs.zip) file contains the configuration files related to the exploration conducted by Sihai Yu et al. in "Enhancing Reliability of Composed Non-Output-Oblivious Chemical Reaction Networks".